-Source code for most strong encryption software is subject to export controls.
-Projects that require access to such source code (either for the purposes of study or development) must implement a technology control plan that specifically details information security procedures.
+However, source code for most strong encryption software is subject to export controls.
+Projects that require access to such source code (either for the purposes of study or development) will likely be required to implement a technology control plan that specifically details information security procedures.

 Research Involving Select Agents or Other Pathogens

 Both the International Traffic in Arms Regulations (ITAR) and the Export Administration Regulations (EAR) have provisions for the control of pathogens and toxins.
 The control level depends on which regulations apply to the item.

 Inside the United States any person, including foreign nationals, may purchase and use EAR export controlled pathogens and toxins for fundamental research.
 However, the “deemed” export rule applies to technical information about the controlled item or to the development or production of technology associated with the controlled item.
 For example, if a PI receives confidential, proprietary or export controlled information about the development or production of an EAR controlled biological, the PI may need a “deemed” export license to provide such information to a foreign national on campus.

 Select agent regulations are separate from export control regulations, any given research project may be subject to either or both sets of regulations.
 This means that labs handling select agents may be required to complete both an IBC protocol and in some cases a determination or technology control plan may be required.

 If a PI wishes to ship controlled pathogens or toxins outside the U.S. please Contact the Export Control Staff as an export license may be required.